History of Knutsford services

 1978 formal inspection

 In 1966 Rank admitted that they regretted this ambitious bid, as the services were struggling to break even.
-When the services reached full capacity, Rank refused to build an extension, causing Sandbach to have be built.
+When the services reached full capacity, Rank refused to build an extension, causing Sandbach to have to be built.

+The bridge-café was changed from a transport café to a general purpose one, with a new, general-purpose commercial drivers area.
 The bridge-café had bright orange and yellow furnishings, while the restaurant had an open-kitchen and plastic seats.